HEADLIGHTER/Born2BeRoot-42/README.md

 Developed for Debian so i'm not sure that it will run properly on CentOS distributive.
 Anyway, PM me on Discord if its working on CentOS or you have a suggestion/issues: MMBHWR#0793

-# monitoring.sh script wip
+# monitoring.sh script
 Known issues:
-1) For some reason script display system information twice when you execute it with [$ ./monitoring.sh] but everything works pretty well while running by cron.
-I'll try to find a solution for this.
-2) Cron may refuse to running script on boot due to bug in Debian (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=635473).
+1) Cron may refuse to running script on boot due to bug in Debian (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=635473).
 How to fix? [https://bugs.debian.org/cgi-bin/bugreport.cgi?att=0;bug=635473;msg=70].
-Good luck :).
+Good luck :)

 # Please, DO NOT copie + paste this thing with emptiness in your eyes and blank in your head!
 It's highly recommended to know what u use and how&why it works even if i leaved an explanation in commentary.
-At least, it will be useful for YOURS and ONLY YOURS defense.
+At least, it will be usefull for YOURS and ONLY YOURS defense.
 Google&man all the commands listed here and read about it's options/parameters/etc. Be intellegent, be adaptive, be SMART.
 Know the tool you use.
-Still, it's Work In Progress version of script, so use it in your project on your own risk because i haven't validated it yet.
+Still, i haven't validated it yet but i'm 98% sure that it's working as intended.
+(The remaining 2% is disk space and ssh lol)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To make this works u need to [$ chmod +x monitoring.sh] (ofc lol)
-and [$ sudo chown rootmonitoring.sh], [$ sudo chmod u+s monitoring.sh] to run
+and [$ sudo chown root monitoring.sh], [$ sudo chmod u+s monitoring.sh] to run
 this script as root (and remove these "sudo" commands from script to prevent
 counitng them in our "The number of commands executed with the sudo
 programm").
 Please note that after these operations u can edit